The morning was really good for once – until the phone rang.

 Jon did not wait long before he rolled out and began looking for his socks and jeans as if nothing had happened.
 He knew it was now the only thing he could do.

-The quiet morning before the suburban beehive awoke was still quiet.
+The quiet morning before the suburban beehive woke up was still quiet.
 But in Carrie’s mind storms were raging.

 Why could it never be different with mum, after all these years?